 Choose an area that you are interested in and learn how UC's extensive range of study options can let you study what you want to.

-The Physical Education major is one of five majors of the Bachelor of Sport Coaching degree (BSpC), which is a unique blend of practical application and theory ...
+The Sport Science major is one of five majors of the Bachelor of Sport Coaching (BSpC) degree, which is a unique blend of practical application and theory that ...